 Buscador, the OSINT (Open-Source INTelligence) Distribution has been released

 Last year I did a conference talk on utilizing open data sources to help with threat intelligence and malware hunting that most threat hunters and Security Operation Centers are required to do on a daily basis.
 If you’re interested in the talk (and me making a fool of myself on stage), you can watch it here.
-While the slide deck and the resources/bookmarks gathered can be found here.

 It's no secret that I love OSINT and utilizing the data that others make freely available.
 Information sharing is a huge tenant of threat intelligence and makes our job much easier as information security analysts and researchers.
 Enter Buscador.
 Buscador is a Virtual machine distribution that hosts a slew of pre-loaded tools for performing intelligence gathering from sources all over the web.